 A handful of states stand out for their unusual legal stances on incest.
 For instance:

-- Tennessee: Defines incest as sexual penetration with a “close relative,” including siblings.
-It is considered a Class C felony.
+- Tennessee: Tennessee law defines incest as sexual activity with a close relative, including siblings, and classifies it as a Class C felony.

 Incest Laws in Texas